 It turned out that our friends have their own limestone-and-brick townhouse on a corner of Park Avenue.
 We hadn't known what to expect aside from their saying they had "lots of room for guests."
 Indeed, we had a floor mostly to ourselves, and a balcony.
 A pair of flaming gas lamps flanked their glossy double front doors in fine 19th-century style.
-We rang the bell and a maid open the door.
-It felt like stepping into a novel; then our hosts appeared, welcomed us warmly, and guided us to the elevator up to our room.
+We rang the bell and a maid opened the door.
+It felt like stepping into an Edith Wharton novel; then our hosts appeared, welcomed us warmly, and guided us to their elevator and our room.

 All of this took some getting used to, so thoughts of the Sabines fled from my mind as we settled into the guest room and made our way down a few flights of stairs to find our friends and have tea (and pastries from the NYC branch of Kayser, maker of my favorite Paris eclairs).
 Their house is wonderful: modern but elegant and comfortable, and full of color, personality, and interesting art.
 (And there were little bowls of candy everywhere; what a good idea.)

 But as we were walking to dinner that night we passed the church, at Park and 91st again, so I asked about it.
 And they told me it was called The Brick Church.
 While I was high-fiving my husband, exclaiming, and jumping up and down, they were insisting on hearing the whole story over dinner.
 (We all had so much to say that we closed the restaurant.)

 The next day, my husband and I went into the church offices and a volunteer gave us a short tour.